kardianos/vendor-spec/README.md

 	 is testing on the Go master branch.
  * Q: Why not separate out repositories from packages?
     - A: In practice vendor tools should work with packages, not repositories.
-	 If a vendor tool is able to sniff out the source control version and time then that's extra information for a human to manage the package.
+	 If a vendor tool is able to sniff out the source control revision and time then that's extra information for a human to manage the package.
 	 Machines only need to know what a package used to be called (the "Vendor") and what they can be found once copied (the "Local").
-  * Q: Seriously, can't we rely on github to stay around and just pin the version?
+  * Q: Seriously, can't we rely on github to stay around and just pin the revision?
      - A: I've maintained line of business applications that are over 15 years old.
 In one case many of the dependent third-party components were no longer available.
 A re-write eventually took nearly a year to